 Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
-The total plan contributions are determined through CalPERS' annual actuarial valuation process.
-The actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
-The Transit Fund is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
+The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
+For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
+The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.

-For the year ended June 30, 2016, the employer contributions recognized as a reduction to the Net Pension Liability for each Rate Plan were \$12,341 and \$234 for the Miscellaneous Rate Plan and the Miscellaneous PEPRA Rate Plan, respectively.
+For the year ended June 30, 2017, the employer contributions recognized as a reduction to the net pension liability for the Plan was \$12,943.